ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 }
 ```

-h.
-You can try to update the shadow document in this interface, or using Test function on AWS IoT console.
+7. Use the test function on AWS IoT console to check if the rule that using the MQTT works or not.
 Click on the “Interact” option, choose the corresponding topic which represents the operations that you wish to do, subscribe to the topic.
 Below are the all available MQTT topics for subscribe or publish.
 For example, you can publish the message to the topic ```$aws/things/esp32/shadow/update``` to update the thing shadow, and subscribe to the MQTT topics ```$aws/things/esp32/shadow/update/accepted``` and ```$aws/things/esp32/shadow/update/documents``` for the accepted messages, also you can monitor the topic ```$aws/things/esp32/shadow/update/rejected``` for debugging purpose.
 If the message was rejected, you can get the error code by subscribing the ```$aws/things/esp32/shadow/update/rejected``` topic.

 <div align="center">